The code of ethics

 b) the Internal Audit Department to investigate the matter within its competence and powers as defined by the CNB’s internal rules.
 To this end, any other organisational unit shall provide the necessary assistance when requested to do so.

-5) The Committee may propose to the employee’s superior, the Human Resources Department, or the Bank Board the use of remedies available under the Labour Code in respect of the identified breach of the Code where the measures set out in paragraph 3 are not sufficient.
+5) The Committee may propose to the employee’s superior, the Human Resources Division, or the Bank Board the use of remedies available under the Labour Code in respect of the identified breach of the Code where the measures set out in paragraph 3 are not sufficient.

 6) The employee concerned may file reasoned objections against the Committee’s decision within 15 days of delivery, which shall be decided by the Bank Board, unless they are fully satisfied by the Committee.
 The filed objections shall not have suspensory effect, unless the Committee decides otherwise, also on the basis of a proposal from the employee concerned.